What is post-traumatic stress disorder?

 People who experienced trauma or chronic stress in childhood may also experience dissociation.
 Dissociative ability is highest in childhood.
 High levels of dissociative ability in adulthood are generally only present in people who experienced childhood trauma.

 Psychotherapy is recommended by NICE as the first treatment for those with PTSD.
 In cases that develop quickly after the traumatic event, cognitive behavioural therapy (CBT), as well as eye movement desensitisation and reprocessing treatment (EMDR), have been found to be especially effective (see below).

 Medication may also be prescribed in severely debilitating cases.

 How can counselling help with PTSD?

 Many people find that counselling helps them deal with the symptoms of PTSD, such as guilt and mood changes.
-Talking to a non-judgmental person works well for anyone going through a bad time or who has emotional problems they can’t sort out on their own.
+Talking to a non-judgmental person works well for anyone going through a bad time or who has emotional problems they can’t manage effectively on their own.
+There is no shame in seeking help.
 Research shows that it can help whatever the age or background of the person involved.

 CBT works on the idea that your thoughts, feelings, physical sensations and actions are interconnected, and that negative thoughts and feelings can trap you in a vicious cycle.
 By breaking down overwhelming problems into smaller parts and showing you how to change these negative patterns to improve the way you feel, CBT aims to deal with your current problems rather than focusing on what has happened in your past..